LOVEXUE/Git_basic/readme.txt

 Creat new branch dev!

-Creating a new brach is quick!
+Creating a new brach is quick and Sample!